flapanther33781/poe-filter/docs/README.md

 Clicking the `Generate Filter` button automatically saves the settings to `00_user_settings.txt`, then kicks off the filter generation scripts, which reads the settings from that file.
 If you change the filter settings but close out of the program without Saving your settings or Generating a new file THEN YOUR CHANGES WILL NOT BE SAVED.

 Also, the `Reset Settings` button will reset the `00_user_settings.txt` file but I don't yet know how to get Python to reset the checkboxes and sliders.
 So for right now, if you want to reset the settings, click that button, then close the program and reopen it.
 Then the checkboxes and sliders will be where they should be.

+#### What does the poe.ninja confidence slider do?

+poe.ninja has three confidence ratings: high (10+ of the items are listed for sale), medium (5-10 of the items are listed for sale), and low (fewer than 5 of the items are listed for sale).
+If more of an item are listed the more confident you can be that the price listed is probably accurate.
+If only a few are listed then it's harder to be confident of the listed price because of things like overpriced dump tabs (which there's nothing wrong with), or people underpricing things to try to scam by price-fixing (which there is something wrong with).

 #### What does the Overall Filter Strictness slider do?